erkexzcx/valetudopng/README.md

-# This project is not actively maintained

-I no longer have Roborock vacuum robot and I cannot test any of app's features.
-I am planning to get one in the near future, likelly the newest one, but for now - this project is currently on-hold...

 # ValetudoPNG

 ValetudoPNG is a service designed to render map from Valetudo-enabled vacuum robot into a more accessible PNG format.
 This PNG map is sent to Home Assistant via MQTT, where it can be viewed as a real-time camera feed.
 ValetudoPNG was specifically developed to integrate with third-party frontend cards, such as the [PiotrMachowski/lovelace-xiaomi-vacuum-map-card](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card).